justin-medeiros/jmedeiros11/README.md

 ## 🔭 I'm currently working on
 * ServiceIT - a web application using React.js and Typescript that helps service companies track customer tickets, assign tickets to employees, and generate automated invoices for customers.
 * FitDrop - An app that allows users to show off their style.
-Coming soon!
-[Click here to join the waitlist!](https://www.fitdrop.pro/)
+We have deployed the app to 30,000+ users!
+[Click here to check out the repo to download today!](https://github.com/Fitdrop)
 * Expanding my knowledge in full stack by creating web API's using Express.js

 ## 💻 Technologies